-© Commonwealth of Australia and each of its states and territories, 2013
+$\ensuremath{\mathbbm C}$ Commonwealth of Australia and each of its states and territories, 2015

-ISBN 0 642 24506 1 (printed version) ISBN 1 876 71438 7 (electronic version)
+ISBN 0 642 24506 1 (printed version)

+ISBN 1 876 71438 7 (electronic version)

-This work is copyright and, apart from any use as permitted under the Copyright Act 1968, no part may be reproduced without written permission from the publishers, the Australian Government Department of Agriculture, Fisheries and Forestry, and Animal Health Australia, acting on behalf of the Standing Council on Primary Industries.
-Requests and inquiries concerning reproduction and rights should be addressed to AUSVETPLAN - Animal Health Australia (see above).
+This work is copyright and, apart from any use as permitted under the Copyright Act 1968, no part may be reproduced without written permission from the publishers, the Australian Government Department of Agriculture, and Animal Health Australia, acting on behalf of the National Biosecurity Committee.
+Requests and inquiries concerning reproduction and rights should be addressed to AUSVETPLAN - Animal Health Australia (see below).